HalosGhost/haskell/README.rst

 - [X] Basic status output program to pipe into dwm's panel

   - [ ] Eventually replace external process calls with modules (which I may have to write)
-  - [-] Move configuration to command-line options
+  - [X] Move configuration to command-line options

 - [ ] Fix ``lsip``'s ``-4``, ``-6`` and ``-a`` options
 - [ ] Fibonacci Generator (Fast fibs algorithm)